KrauseFx/detect.location/README.md

 Does your iOS app have access to the user's image library?
 Do you want to know your user's movements over the last several years, including what cities they've visited, which iPhones they've owned and how they travel?
 Do you want all of that data in less a second?
 Then this project is for you!

+## Disclaimer

-> Disclaimer: `detect.location` is not intended to be used in production.
+`detect.location` is not intended to be used in production.
 It's a proof of concept to highlight a privacy loophole that can be abused by iOS apps.
 Apps shouldn't use this.
-I want Apple to close this loophole and give its users better privacy controls for image metadata.
+The goal is to close this loophole and give its users better privacy controls for image metadata.

 Permission Dialog | Map of locations | Rendering of Route
 ----|-----|-----